tonyYSaliba/Software-Fault-Injector/README.md

 ### Prerequisites

 #### Working Environment
 This software is carried out in C++.
-You can run it in Linux or Windows with C++ Compiler or Windows Subsystem for Linux (WSL).
+You can run it in Linux or Windows with C++ Compiler or Windows Subsystem for Linux (WSL)

 #### IDE
-Any IDE that compile c++ codes.
+Any IDE that compile c++ codes

 ## Running the Debugger
----

 #### Debugging with function name
 1- Enter the name of the program that you want to debug: